42yeah/EoS/_posts/2019-12-5-no-phone-monday.md

 I hope everything will work out alright!
 At least I am not gonna fail in the first Monday, right?

 Wish me luck!

+Fun Fact: It is also abbravated as NPM.